 Sparks Fly: Bitcoin and Ethereum Debate on ETH’s Total Supply Goes Viral

 Over the past few days, a debate has been ongoing on crypto Twitter, fueled by Bitcoin and Ethereum advocates.
-Both and disagree on which cryptocurrency is superior as a digital asset.
+Both Bitcoiners and Ethereans disagree on which cryptocurrency is superior as a digital asset.

 Bitcoin and Ethereum Debate

-While insist that it is impossible to calculate Ethereum's total crypto supply, Ethereum dismisses this statement and say that it is relatively easy task.
+While Bitcoiners insist that it is impossible to calculate Ethereum's total crypto supply, Ethereum dismisses this statement and say that it is actually a relatively easy task.

 The question of how Ethereum’s native coin Ether (ETH) could be independently verified by miners was brought up a lot.
 Ethereum, unlike other cryptos and unlike its counter rival Bitcoin, does not have a limited supply on ETH.
 Bitcoin (BTC), on the other hand, caps at a maximum of 21 BTC.
 Also, while Bitcoin operates on a system that enables it to easily track its maximum supply, Ethereum does not, as both BTC and ETH operate on separate blockchain protocols.